For more information on detox your home, please visit Sustainability Victoria's website.

 Accepted at General Waste at all Landfill and Transfer Stations.

-Electronics in safe working order can be offered to op shops and second-hand stores.
+Electronic equipment in safe working order can be offered to op shops and second-hand stores.

 If batteries are included, please remove and recycle batteries through B-cycle.